Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/python.md

     search_term = "kittens"
     ```

-3. Adicione sua chave de assinatura a `Ocp-Apim-Subscription-Key` um cabeçalho criando um novo dicionário para associar a cadeia de caracteres de cabeçalho à sua chave.
+3. Add your subscription key to a `Ocp-Apim-Subscription-Key` header by creating a new dictionary to associate the header string to your key.

     ```python
     headers = {"Ocp-Apim-Subscription-Key" : subscription_key}
     ```

-## <a name="send-your-request"></a>Enviar sua solicitação
+## <a name="send-your-request"></a>Send your request

-1. Adicione os parâmetros à sua solicitação criando um dicionário chamado `params`.
-Adicione seu termo de pesquisa ao `q` parâmetro, uma contagem de vídeo de 5 `free` , para o preço dos vídeos retornados e `short` para o tamanho do vídeo.
+1. Add the parameters to your request by creating a dictionary named `params`.
+Add your search term to the `q` parameter, a video count of 5, `free` for the pricing of returned videos, and `short` for the video length.

     ```python
     params  = {"q": search_term, "count":5, "pricing": "free", "videoLength":"short"}
     ```

-2. Use a `requests` biblioteca no Python para chamar o API de pesquisa de vídeo do Bing.
-Passe a chave de API e os parâmetros de pesquisa `headers` usando `params` o dicionário e.
+2. Use the `requests` library in Python to call the Bing Video Search API.
+Pass the API key and search parameters by using the `headers` and `params` dictionary.

     ```python
     response = requests.get(search_url, headers=headers, params=params)